manan-dude/AI-Analyst/README.md

 │   └── README.md
 │
 ├── frontend/                     # Frontend Application
-│   └── index.html               # Single-page application
+│   └── look the README.md               # look for it
 │
 ├── .gitignore
 └── README.md                     # This file